amphoradata/amphoradata.github.io/docs/share_data/create-amphora.md

 * Be sure to put the correct monthly cost, or 0 for free data

 #### Labels:

-* Add several relevant labels to make searching processes easier.
-Include:
+* You can add up to **10 labels**, each with a maximum length of **12 characters**.
+* Use several semantically relevant labels, as they are indexed when searching.
+For example:

     * structure of the data (e.g. tabular, image, time series)
-    * the data type (e.g. weather, NDVI)
+    * the data category (e.g. weather, NDVI)
-    *  any other relevant information (e.g. crop type)

 #### Ts&Cs: